 Regulatory action aimed at accelerating climate action has been steadily growing.
-For instance, the US recently passed the Inflation Reduction Act (IRA) - a landmark law to encourage investments in emissions reduction,11 while EU countries reached a deal in 2021 on a wide-ranging climate law to guide EU policymaking in the coming decades, with new and tougher emissions reduction targets at the heart of it.12
+For instance, the US recently passed the Inflation Reduction Act (IRA) - a landmark law to encourage investments in emissions reduction, 11 while EU countries reached a deal in 2021 on a wide-ranging climate law to guide EU policymaking in the coming decades, with new and tougher emissions reduction targets at the heart of it.12

 In addition to introducing policy instruments to drive climate action, regulators across the world have also been steadily increasing pressure on organizations to disclose data around climate risks and emissions.
-In April 2021, the European Commission adopted a proposal for a Corporate Sustainability Reporting Directive (CSRD) that introduces new and more stringent corporate sustainability reporting requirements, such as an EU-wide audit (assurance) requirement for sustainability information.13 Further revisions to the proposal aim to cast a larger net for sustainability reporting - covering all large organizations (the EU proposal applies to an estimated 49,000 organizations functioning in the EU) - and making it mandatory for organizations to disclose scope 3 emissions.14 In March 2022, the US Securities and Exchange Commission (SEC) proposed rules that would require companies to disclose information on climaterelated risks, including GHG emissions.
-The proposed rules require disclosure of scope 1 and 2 emissions, as well as scope 3 emissions, if material, or if the organization has set a GHG emissions target that includes scope 3 emissions.15

-Various countries are working on regulations that aim to bring sustainability reporting in line with financial reporting.
-Owing to the complex, fast-evolving nature of the regulatory compliance environment, access to accurate, complete emissions data will be crucial.
+In April 2021, the European Commission adopted a proposal for a Corporate Sustainability Reporting Directive (CSRD) that introduces new and more stringent corporate sustainability reporting requirements, such as an EU-wide audit (assurance) requirement for sustainability information.13 Further revisions to the proposal aim to cast a larger net for sustainability reporting - covering all large organizations (the EU proposal applies to an estimated 49,000 organizations functioning in the EU) - and making it mandatory for organizations to disclose scope 3 emissions.14 nature of the regulatory compliance environment, access to accurate, complete emissions data will be crucial.
 Our survey shows that meeting mandatory compliance requirements is one of the top drivers of emissions measurement and reporting.
 Further, lack of clarity regarding ESG reporting regulations, standards, and frameworks is a key challenge for more than half (53%) of organizations in our research.
 Fifty percent of organizations, for instance, say they face difficulties in aligning with EU Taxonomy requirements, while 46% say so regarding SEC's ESG disclosure requirements.